Can sniffer dogs smell LSD? Your Victorian drug detection dog questions, answered

 It is increasingly common to see drug detection dogs (also known as ‘sniffer dogs’ or ‘passive alert detection dogs’) operating across Victoria, especially at music festivals.

-If you plan to attend a music festival or other venue where drug detection dogs are operating, it’s crucial that you understand your rights.
+If you plan to attend a music festival or other venue where sniffer dogs are operating, it’s crucial that you understand your rights.

 Here are your Victorian drug detection dog questions, answered.